 While we’re at it, you might enjoy other CultureSonar articles about great musicians: These Guys Were REALLY Behind the Music profiles some of the greatest-ever studio players; When a Beatle Wrote with Elvis should be relatively self-explanatory; as are Why Doesn’t Anyone Record Squeeze’s Songs? and That’s My Jam.
-If you’re looking for an awesome new band, check out our piece on Lake Street Dive.

-Illustration by Greg Houston
+Photo Credit: Illustration by Greg Houston